 \@frameb@x\relax

-The actual framing of the box happens in \@frameb@x.
+}\@frameb@x.
 Again, the parameter is tokenized when it need not be.
 Unfortunately, this time, it's not immediately obvious how to proceed.
-The trick is to use \afterassignment to insert code just after the opening brace (and before the tokens from \everyhbox, if any, are inserted) and then to use \aftergroup to close the box and typeset it using \@frameb@x.
+The trick is to use \afterassignment to insert code just after the opening brace (and before the tokens from \everyhbox, if any, are inserted) and then to use \aftergroup to close the box and typeset it using \@frameb@x.Here is the code.

 \def\betterfbox{%